 Elasticsearch index.lifecycle.name Setting

-• Possible values: Any valid ILM policy name
+• Possible values: Any valid ILM policy name that exists in the cluster.

 Example